Presentation vs. Price: What Actually Stops a Home from Selling?

 • doesn’t align with buyer expectations at that price point

-These factors don’t mean the home is bad.
+These issues don’t mean the home is bad.

 They mean buyers may not understand it.